-Sec.
-5. Section 10-221x of the general statutes is amended by adding subsection (d) as follows (Effective January 1, 2026):

-(NEW) (d) Not later than February 1, 2026, and annually thereafter, the Department of Education shall notify parents of public school students in grades eight to eleven, inclusive, about opportunities to pursue a challenging curriculum and the availability of courses that grant postsecondary credit.

-Sec.
-6. Section 10-221w of the general statutes is repealed and the following is substituted in lieu thereof (Effective July 1, 2025):

-(a) As used in this section:

-(1) "Advanced course or program" means an honors class, advanced placement class, International Baccalaureate program, Cambridge International program, dual enrollment, dual credit, early college or any other advanced or accelerated course or program offered by a local or regional board of education in grades nine to twelve, inclusive; and education shall adopt a policy, or revise an existing policy, concerning the eligibility criteria for student enrollment in an advanced course or program.
-Such policy shall provide for multiple methods by which a student may satisfy the eligibility criteria for enrollment in an advanced course or program, including, but not limited to, recommendations from teachers, administrators, school counselors or other school personnel.
+- 311 hours, provided such accelerated bachelor's degree program is (A) - accredited by an accrediting association recognized by the Secretary of - 313 the United States Department of Education, and (B) authorized - pursuant to section 10a-34 of the general statutes, as amended by this - act, or 10a-35a of the general statutes, as applicable. - Sec.
+6. Section 10-221x of the general statutes is amended by adding - 317 subsection (d) as follows (Effective January 1, 2026): - 318 (NEW) (d) Not later than February 1, 2026, and annually thereafter, - 319 the Department of Education shall notify parents of public school - 320 students in grades eight to eleven, inclusive, about opportunities to - 321 pursue a challenging curriculum and the availability of courses that - 322 grant postsecondary credit. - Sec.
+7. Section 10-221w of the general statutes is repealed and the - 324 following is substituted in lieu thereof (Effective July 1, 2025): - 325 (a) As used in this section: - 326 (1) "Advanced course or program" means an honors class, advanced - 327 placement class, International Baccalaureate program, Cambridge - 328 International program, dual enrollment, dual credit, early college or any - other advanced or accelerated course or program offered by a local or - regional board of education in grades nine to twelve, inclusive; and - 331 (2) "Prior academic performance" means the course or courses that a - 332 student has taken, the grades received for such course or courses and a - 333 student's grade point average. - 334 (b) Not later than July 1, 2022, each local and regional board of - education shall adopt a policy, or revise an existing policy, concerning - 336 the eligibility criteria for student enrollment in an advanced course or - program.
+Such policy shall provide for multiple methods by which a - 338 student may satisfy the eligibility criteria for enrollment in an advanced - 339 course or program, including, but not limited to, recommendations from teachers, administrators, school counselors or other school personnel.
 Such eligibility criteria shall not be based exclusively on a student's prior academic performance and any use of a student's prior academic performance shall rely on evidence-based indicators of how a student will perform in an advanced course or program.